Saucony Cortana 2 Review Facts

 The Saucony Cortana 2 is designed to hold up just like the original version.
 Saucony created an outsole that uses a combination and carbon and blown rubber, creating a strong outsole that can stand up to tough surfaces.
 The upper, while lighter, is still designed to hold up and support the foot.
 While minimal stitching is used, the shoe is created for durability.
 The midsole uses cushioning that creates a soft landing, while still holding up to road debris.
 One reviewer described the Cortana 2 as being very durable after running heavy mileage.
 However, another reviewer mentioned that with every pair they have purchased, the shoe has frayed apart around the laces by the ankle bone.
 Overall, though, most reviews surrounding the shoe’s durability are strong.

-While the Cortana 2 is a neutral shoe, it still has many elements of protection built into the shoe.
+While the Cortana 2 is a neutral shoe, it still has many elements of protection built into it.
 The outsole that is made of carbon and blown rubber help protect the foot from tough surfaces.
-The EVA cushioning used on the midsole also protects the foot from road debris, allowing impact to feel softer.
+The EVA cushioning used on the midsole also protects the foot from road debris, allowing the impact to feel softer.
 Saucony also uses the PowerGrid technology combines a strong amount of protection with responsiveness, making the shoe more efficient as a trainer.
 The upper unit is also designed to protect the foot and keep it in place, even with the minimal stitching and overlays.
-Saucony ranks average on protection for the Cortana 2.v
+Saucony ranks average on protection for the Cortana 2.

 The Saucony Cortana 2’s upgraded features are designed to improve responsiveness from the original version.
 To start with, the PowerGrid technology is designed to add more spring to each step, so that the foot can move more naturally.
 The 4mm drop is also designed to provide better responsiveness.
 Saucony also uses EVA cushioning on the midsole to ensure smoother transitions.
 The midsole also has SRC (Super Rebound Cushioning), which is meant to prevent shock during impact and helps provide better responsiveness.
 Overall, reviewers were pleased with the updates that were made to the shoe in terms of responsiveness, and felt that the upgrades provide smoother transitions.